MicrosoftDocs/well-architected/well-architected/devops/automation-configuration.md

 ### Azure VM extensions

 Azure VM extensions are small packages that run post-deployment configuration and automation on Azure VMs.
 Several extensions are available for many different configuration tasks, such as running scripts, configuring antimalware solutions, and configuring logging solutions.
-These extensions can be installed and run on VMs using an ARM template, the Azure CLI, Azure PowerShell module, or the Azure portal.
+These extensions can be installed and run on VMs by using an ARM template, the Azure CLI, Azure PowerShell module, or the Azure portal.
 Each Azure VM has a VM Agent installed, and this agent manages the lifecycle of the extension.

 A typical VM extension use case is to use a custom script extension to install software, run commands, and perform configurations on a virtual machine or Azure Virtual Machine Scale Sets.
 The custom script extension uses the Azure VM Agent to download and run a script.
 The custom script extensions can be configured to run as part of infrastructure as code deployments such that the VM is created, and then the script extension is run on the VM.
-Extensions can also be run outside of an Azure deployment using the Azure CLI, PowerShell module, or the Azure portal.
+Extensions can also be run outside of an Azure deployment by using the Azure CLI, PowerShell module, or the Azure portal.

 In the following example, the Azure CLI is used to deploy a custom script extension to an existing virtual machine, which installs a Nginx webserver.